awsdocs/amazon-connect-admin-guide/doc_source/tutorial1-try-it.md

 1. Call your phone number\.

-1. When prompted, say *Network issue*\.
+1. When prompted, say *I'm having trouble accessing the internet*\.
 You should hear the message that you're being transferred to the NetworkIssue queue\.
 **Tip**
 After you're transferred, you'll hear this message:
 *Thank you for calling\.
 Your call is very important to us and will be answered in the order it was received\.*